![]() |

 service.name

 field received via OpenTelemetry is used as the host name in Checkmk.
-In the inline help you will find more information on how to create host names from the OpenTelemetry data.
+In the inline help, you can find more information about the options for creating host names from OpenTelemetry data.

 Use Save to save the collector.